-If you have a Non Immigrant O visa based on marriage, or family in Thailand, you can extend this 3-month rule to 5 months.
+The good news is: if you have a Non Immigrant O Visa based on marriage, or family in Thailand, you can extend this 3-months (90 days) to 5 months.

-The cost of this is 1,900 Baht, about what you’d pay to a visa run company if you were to do a same day border run, but a hell of a lot cheaper than booking a flight and taking a short holiday somewhere.
+This is approximately what you’d pay to a visa run company if you were to do a one day border run, but a hell of a lot cheaper than booking a flight and taking a short holiday somewhere.

-Like all immigration-based processes in Thailand, the goal posts are always shifting, but having done this fairly recently in Bangkok based on marriage, I can confirm what is required in the list below.
+Like all immigration-based processes in Thailand, the goal posts occasionally shift in terms of what's required, but having done this fairly recently in Bangkok – based on marriage – I can confirm what is required in the list below.

 Non Immigrant O Extension – Documents Required